 Combining these attributes produce a premium salmon without off-flavors and with a taste that matches the best wild Arctic salmon.
 It is this unique salmon that culinary experts crave.

-Also, Andfjord’s goal is to reduce salmon feed waste to less than 5% of feed input.
-All waste is collected and recorded.
+Also, Andfjord Salmon’s goal is to reduce salmon feed waste to less than 5% of feed input.
+The bio waste is collected and recorded.
 There are very low negative emissions from the facility.
-This achievement will make the company sustainable with the lowest possible environmental footprint, which in turn will make Andfjord very cost competitive without challenging the pristine Arctic environment.
+This achievement will make the company sustainable with the lowest possible environmental footprint, which in turn will make Andfjord Salmon very cost competitive without challenging the pristine Arctic environment.